ERGO Corporate Governance

 Corporate Governance stands for the responsible management and monitoring of a company with a view to creating long-term added value.

-ERGO views good corporate governance as a key challenge and an essential prerequisite in order to create long-term value for all relevant parties.
+ERGO views good corporate governance as a key challenge and an essential prerequisite in order to create long-term value for all relevant stakeholders.

 Corporate Governance